 English 11 further refines student skills as readers, writers, speakers, listeners, and thinkers.
 Curriculum incorporates both literary and informational texts.
 Class units explore various themes in American literature, interpret central ideas, and analyze writers' use of writing strategies.
 Additionally, students will read nonfiction sources to develop informed claims and source-based arguments.
-Students will complete a wide range of writing assignments (literary analysis, argumentative, narrative, and informative/explanatory) over varying periods of time.
-As the final assessment, students are required to take the NYS ELA Regents examination in June and also compile a final portfolio.
+Throughout the year, students will complete a wide range of writing assignments (literary analysis, argumentative, narrative, and informative/explanatory) over varying periods of time.
+At the end of the school year, students are required to take the NYS ELA Regents examination in June.
 NCAA approved course

-Course Credit Weight Length Prerequisite English 11 AP English Language 1 1.1 Full Year Students must meet at least two of the following three criteria: 85+ in English 10 or 80+ in English 10H;

-Reading on 11th grade level (Lexile

-score 1185+); teacher
+Course Credit Weight Length Prerequisite 0.00.0 110.8.11 -084

+English 11 AP English Language 1.1 Ful II Year Students must meet at least two of the following three criteria: 85+ in English 10 or 80+ in English 10H; Reading on 11th grade level (Lexile score 1185+); teacher recommendation. ----------------------------------- ----- ----- --------- ---
-recommendation.

 This rigorous, engaging, and thought-provoking college-level course prepares students for the AP examination in English Language and Composition in May.
 Many undergraduate schools award college credit to students who exhibit proficiency on the AP exam; therefore, this course requires exceptional commitment as writers and readers in order to justify potentially receiving undergraduate credit.
 Course objectives are aligned with both national and state learning standards designed to facilitate mastery of the English Language.
 A few of the primary objectives include further understanding the relationship between speaker, audience and purpose; becoming skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts; identifying and explaining the author's use of rhetorical strategies and techniques; and producing different types of compositions (synthesis, analytical, argumentative).
-As the final assessment, students are required to compile a final portfolio.
 NCAA approved course